Symptoms of a Sick Church

 Unless something is done for a sick church, it could die.
 Churches need a doctor who will check them out and give them medicine to make them well again.

-Healthy churches have pastors with discernment to recognize the fallacies in the church and be instrumental in seeing to it that the church gets the care that it needs to be a healthy church.
+Healthy churches have pastors with discernment to recognize the fallacies in the church and be instrumental in seeing to it that the church gets the care that it needs to be healthy.

-Symptoms should be addressed and given immediate attention as soon as they become known.
+Symptoms should be addressed and given immediate attention as soon as the symptoms become known.
 Unless significant changes are made, the church moves into a phase of terminal illness and could die.
-The church could recover from this sickness if the proper measures are taken.
+The church could recover from this sickness if the proper measures are taken before it is too late.

 Intervention is necessary, but some leaders and members are not willing to change what they are doing even though their church is on its deathbed.